kigawas/ink_ecies/ABOUT.md

 How we built it

 Due to the limit of Substrate/Astar (contract size limit, gas limit, etc.), we cannot directly implement ECIES in ink! contract.
-Instead, we implement it with a [chain extension](https://github.com/kigawas/Astar/compare/master...ecies-ext) in Astar, then implement a contract to call the function provided by the chain extension.
+Instead, we implement it with a chain extension (https://github.com/kigawas/Astar/compare/master...ecies-ext) in Astar, then implement a contract to call the function provided by the chain extension.

 What we learned

-Firstly I tried to implement it in ink! contract, but it's impossible to implement it in ink! contract due to the limit.
+At first I tried to implement it in ink! contract, but it's impossible to implement it in ink! contract due to the limit.
 So I resorted to chain extension, and it just works.

 What's next for